 - What happens after I leave treatment?

-Seeking treatment for an anxiety disorder is a brave step.
-At Geisinger Behavioral Health Center Northeast, you can expect warm and knowledgeable staff; a safe, comfortable and spacious therapeutic setting; and programs that can help you achieve long-term healing from anxiety.
+Choosing to receive treatment for an anxiety disorder is a brave step in your personal growth.
+When you enter Geisinger Behavioral Health Centers, you will be greeted by our warm and knowledgeable staff.
+Our state-of-the-art anxiety disorder treatment centers offer safe, comfortable and spacious therapeutic settings.
+Through our programs, we are committed to helping you achieve long-term healing from anxiety.
 However, we will not focus solely on your diagnosis.
-We’re here to help you define and embrace your strengths, build resiliency and sustain success in all areas of your life.
+We are here to help you define and embrace your strengths, build resiliency and sustain success in all areas of your life.

-This content was written on behalf of and reviewed by the clinical staff at Geisinger Behavioral Health Center Northeast.
+This content was written on behalf of and reviewed by the clinical staff at Geisinger Behavioral Health Centers.